The best sales to shop today: Apple, Levi's, Aerogarden and more - CNN Underscored

 Who says you need a huge yard to start your own garden?
 With Best Buy’s one-day deal on an Aerogarden Sprout Indoor Garden, you can get growing in your own home for just $59.99 — that’s $40 off this hydroponic growing system.
 With its 10-watt LED grow light, you’ll hardly have to lift a finger — plus, the kit comes with seeds so you can plant your crops ASAP.

-Mac mini, 512GB ($799.99, originally $899; amazon.com)
+Mac Mini, 512GB ($799.99, originally $899; amazon.com)

 The brand-new Mac Mini, powered by Apple’s M1 chip, features a 3x performance boost, a 6x graphical jump and a 15x machine learning improvement when compared to the previous model.
 And right now the 512GB model is down to $799.99 at Amazon from its regular price of $899.99 — the discount will be automatically applied at checkout.